The FBI wrote MLK a letter.

 "Eric!
 God dammit!
 We live on the same fucking block!
 How are you gunna be asking me for money?!"

 Membrane potential.
 Solute gradient.
-Water leaking from an irrigator.
-Maxwell's Demon.
+Water leaking through a break.
 Neighbourhoods operate as cells and organelles.
-Receptors with their supporting cells.
+Receptors surrounded by supporting cells.

 An embrace in the middle of the street — "OH!
 I haven't seen you in forever!
 How are you!" — three people; a pair and an acquaintance.
 Weathered addicts, plain as day.
 One of them observes me filming something.
 He says a few words to his friend — she says, "Yup!
 Yup!
 He sure is!"